 Different Ways to Relieve Back Pain for Desk-Bound Professionals

 Sitting at your desk for hours on end, as the day flies by and you’re all huddled up, not noticing day turn into night, and then suddenly you stop for a tea break.
 That is when you notice.
-Much like when you have have had a few too many at the pub and when you stand your legs embarrassingly collapse beneath you (seriously hope I’m not on my my own with that one).
+Much like when you have had a few too many at the pub and when you stand your legs embarrassingly collapse beneath you (seriously hope I’m not on my my own with that one).

 You rise from your desk and the pain in your neck and lower back are burning like mini envoys from hell.
 No more my friend.
 Let’s say good riddance to those aches and groans.